halkyonio/primaza-poc/vault.md

 ```

-If you want to it using the vault client within a terminal, export the following ENV variables:
+If you want to use the vault client within a terminal, export the following ENV variables:

 ```bash
 export VAULT_TOKEN=root